Nagasandesh/Nagasandesh/README.md

 - 👋 Hi, I’m @Nagasandesh
-- 👀 I’m interested in Learning New Technologies and solve challenging tasks.
-- 🌱 I’m currently learning Front End Development and competitive Coding.
+- 👀 I’m an active Trailblazer helping businesses with Salesforce solutions.
+- 🌱 I’m a Salesforce Developer with expertize in Sales Cloud, also worked on Service and Marketing Cloud for nearly 3 years.
-- Currently exploring JavaScript, React.
+- Currently exploring JavaScript, AgentForce, Prompt Builder.
-- Interested in AI/ML.